 Welcome to the Climate Initiatives Platform (CIP).
 This portal collects, shares and tracks information on international cooperative climate initiatives driven by non-state actors such as businesses and cities, often with support from national states.
 More than 50 data points are open for each initiative.

-Browse through the more than 200 initiatives by using the "search" button above.
+Browse through the close to 250 initiatives by using the "search" button above.
 By registering you will be granted access to update your own initiative on the platform.

 All the information is open to all and easily downloadable into a spreadsheet format (except through Internet Explorer).